insertfahim/IntelliMail/README.md

 ## 🙏 Acknowledgments

-I built Normal Human using these excellent tools and services:
+I built IntelliMail using these excellent tools and services:

 - **[Next.js](https://nextjs.org/)** - The React framework for production
 - **[OpenAI](https://openai.com/)** - AI models and API